MuhammadAbdullah-hash/MicroServicesAPP_Concept/WebApp/readme.md

-# Sosoon Filter App

-Its express.js application that powers up our sosoon filter app.
+# Web APP

 Its a microservices based architecture to provide scalibilty and  to be cost efficient.
 We are using ejs templating nodejs engine to render html templates inside browser.

 ## OverAll Functionality
-UI of the app is accesable at [filterapp](https://filter.sosoon.io/) At UI user can upload upto 15 Csv or Excel files each <=2mb.
+UI of the app is accesable at [webapp](https://localhost:80/) At UI user can upload upto 15 Csv or Excel files each <=2mb.
 These files are stored in AWS-S3 bucket with following hiearchy :
 - Language_Name/